setadpu/Obsidian-AI-Text-Processor/README.md

 ```

--   If you downloaded this plugin from GitHub, copy it to your .obsidian/plugins, don't forget to run npm install within the plugins directory (if Powershell is giving you a hard time, use Command Prompt).
+If you downloaded this plugin from GitHub, copy it to your .obsidian/plugins, don't forget to run npm install within the plugins directory (if Powershell is giving you a hard time, use Command Prompt).

 ```
 npm install

 ```

-to install all dependencies.
+To install all dependencies.

 -   Ensure that the plugin is activated
 -   Choose the right endpoint and model in plugins settings